d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

   └────

-2.4 Bufferlo Anywhere
+2.5 Bufferlo Anywhere
 ─────────────────────

-  "Bufferlo anywhere" is an optional feature that lets you have bufferlo's frame/tab-local buffer list anywhere you like, i.e. in any command with interactive buffer selection (via `read-buffer', e.g., `diff-buffers', `make-indirect-buffer', …) – not just in the switch-buffer facilities.
+  "Bufferlo anywhere" lets you have bufferlo's frame/tab-local buffer list anywhere you like, i.e. in any command with interactive buffer selection (via `read-buffer', e.g., `diff-buffers', `make-indirect-buffer', …) – not just in the switch-buffer facilities.
   You can configure which commands use bufferlo's local list and which use the global list.

   Enable `bufferlo-anywhere-mode' to use bufferlo's local buffer list by default.
 Customize `bufferlo-anywhere-filter' and